Owen Miller Player Props: Brewers vs. Braves

-Owen Miller -- with an on-base percentage of .262 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Allan Winans on the mound, on July 22 at 7:15 PM ET.
+On Sunday, Owen Miller (hitting .211 in his past 10 games) and the Milwaukee Brewers face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+In his last game he had a one-hit showing (1-for-4) against the Braves.

 Owen Miller Game Info & Props vs. the Braves